 All service plans shall be in writing, signed and dated by the Resident or his or her Legal Representative, and by the Sponsor or his or her representative.

-Following the Service Plan reassessment required by 651 CMR 12.04(7)(b), the Service Coordinator or nurse shall review the Service Plan not less than every six months, or at any time upon identifying a significant change in the Resident’s condition, and document the review to ensure the Resident’s needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident’s needs in accordance with 651 CMR 12.00.
+Following the Service Plan reassessment required by 651 CMR 12.04(7)(b), the Service Coordinator or nurse shall review the Service Plan not less than every six months, or at any time upon identifying an improvement in the Resident’s condition or a decline in a Resident’s condition that will not normally resolve itself without intervention by staff, is not self-limiting, impacts more than one area of the Resident’s health status, and requires interdisciplinary review and/or revision of the care plan.
+The Service Coordinator or nurse shall document the Service Plan review to ensure the Resident’s needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident’s needs in accordance with 651 CMR 12.00.

 The service plan shall be confidential except to the extent necessary to provide services and manage the operations of the Assisted Living Residence; provided that EOEA may review the service plan at any time with the consent of the Resident or his or her Legal Representative.